mklimek1/final-project/Markdown-in-CAT-test.md

 ---

-This will allow us to see which elements of Markdown syntax are – or **are not** – read by two CATs:
+This will allow us to see which elements of Markdown syntax are – or **are not** – read by three CATs:
 - _Wordfast Pro_
 - _Trados Studio 2022_
+- _memoQ 10_

 ## Basic Syntax
 This section contains basic Markdown syntax.